allnulled/express-composition/README.api.md

  - `EjsTemplateDirectory:Class`.
 Type of `express-composition` controller.
 It lets the user render [`ejs`](https://www.npmjs.com/package/ejs) template files placed inside a directory, specifying the path of the file.

- - `JsFile:Class`.
+ - `FileController:Class`.
 Type of `express-composition` controller.
 It uses a `js` file that exports a simple `express` controller function as the response handler.

- - `JsFunction:Class`.
+ - `SimpleController:Class`.
 Type of `express-composition` controller.
 It uses a `js` `express` controller function as the response handler.

  - `StaticFiles:Class`.
 Type of `express-composition` controller.
 It returns [statically](https://expressjs.com/en/api.html#express.static) the contents of the files inside the directory specified.